qgis/QGIS-Documentation/source/docs/user_manual/style_library/symbol_selector.rst

   represent the polygon boundary;
-* **Outline: Hashed line**: uses a :ref:`hash line symbol <hashed_line_symbol>` layer to represent the   polygon boundary, that is the interior rings, the exterior ring or all the rings.
+* **Outline: Hashed line**: uses a :ref:`hash line symbol <hashed_line_symbol>` layer to represent the   polygon boundary, that is the interior rings, the exterior ring or all the rings).
-* **Outline: Marker line**: uses a marker line symbol layer to represent the polygon boundary, that is the interior rings, the exterior ring or all the rings.
+* **Outline: Marker line**: uses a marker line symbol layer to represent the polygon boundary (the interior rings, the exterior ring or all the rings).
-* **Outline: simple line**: uses a simple line symbol layer to represent the polygon boundary, that is the interior rings, the exterior ring or all the rings.
+* **Outline: simple line**: uses a simple line symbol layer to represent the polygon boundary (the interior rings, the exterior ring or all the rings).
   The :guilabel:`Draw line only inside polygon` option displays the polygon borders inside the polygon and can be useful to clearly represent adjacent polygon boundaries.